What is niche keyword research?

 Method 3.
 Using an SEO tool.

-SEO tools are designed to help you find the right keywords for your business.
-So the most effective for keyword research and finding some ideas is to use keyword tools made for this.
+AI SEO tools are designed to help you find the right keywords for your business.
+So using specific tools designed for this is a great idea.

 As mentioned at the beginning, I will use SE ranking for the purpose of this post.

-To find a list keyword ideas you just need to:
+To find a list of keyword ideas, you just need to:

 Step #1.
 In SE Ranking, head to the “Keyword Research” module.

 Step #3.
 Scroll down to the “keyword ideas” section.
-Although both similar and related keywords will help, there are more results on “similar keywords.”
-So click on “View detailed report” under similar keywords.
+I will click on “similar keywords” for this example since I want the closest match.
+Then, click on “View detailed report” under similar keywords.

 Step #4.
 Next, you will find a massive list with similar keywords, where you can also choose from related and low search volume keywords.
 Additionally, you can filter out your results to find exactly what you want.
 Check step #5 in the section below to learn how to do this.